 If your phone is put on vibrate, it will eventually move itself out of the charging area, and on some cheap wireless chargers it might fall off of them altogether.
 That said, not all wireless chargers are created equal and some of them design their units to minimize that problem but your mileage may vary depending on the size, weight, and the charging area of the phone you're using.

-phone wireless charging to decide whether it's suitable for your lifestyle or not and have helped you narrow down the options for your next smartphone purchase!
+In the end, I hope those facts have given you enough insight about phone wireless charging to decide whether it's suitable for your lifestyle or not and have helped you narrow down the options for your next smartphone purchase!